busterbenson/buster-wiki/content/me/writing.md

 +++
 # the basics
-title = "Writing"
+title = "My writing"
-one_liner = "Stuff I've written."
-featured_image = ""
+one_liner = "Some of the better stuff I've written." featured_image = ""

 show_on_homepage = false